jimd1989/boar/README.md

 This will mute the third boar in the pipe.

 Why not throw other things in the pipe?
-Consider the script `delay.sh`, which echoes its input back after $1 seconds:
+Consider the script `delay.sh`, which is included in the [boar-extras](https://github.com/jimd1989/boar-extras) repository:

-    #!/bin/sh

-    while read n
-    do
-        sleep $1
-        echo "$n"
-    done

-Now you have a primitive delay effect:

-    boar -echo-notes | ./delay 0.5 | boar
+    boar -echo-notes | delay 0.5 | boar

-This pipe-friendly simplicity lends itself to all kinds of extensibility.
-You can write a script that translates MIDI keyboard input to boar on/off notes, then fire them off to a FIFO that boar is listening to.
-You can run `sed` somewhere in the pipeline to mess with echoed notes.
-Go hog wild with your imagination; the shell is your DAW.
+There is now a primitive delay effect.
+This pipe-friendly behavior lends itself to all kinds of extensibility.

+## Typical routing

+When it comes to actual performance, I rarely find myself using a direct boar shell.
+More often than not, I have it listening to a FIFO, which allows boar to be a "server" with multiple "clients."
+Consider the following example, with a pipe of two `boar` commands listening to a FIFO `synth`:

+    mkfifo synth
+    boar -echo-notes <> synth | boar
+    boar: Welcome.
+You can exit at any time by pressing q + enter.
+    boar: Welcome.
+You can exit at any time by pressing q + enter.

+Then from another shell, I create a dumb repl with `cat`, piping its output through the `semicolons` command (from [boar-extras](https://github.com/jimd1989/boar-extras)), which allows me to issue multiple operations on a single line—a far saner way of editing patches:

+    rlwrap cat | semicolons > synth
+    a0.5;d0.5;s0.5;r0.5
+    ea0.9;ed0.9;es0.5;er0.9
+    ew3
+    n60;n65;n69
+    o60;o65;n69

+I usually don't play notes in this repl though; I just use it for configuring settings.
+Something like [pop](https://github.com/jimd1989/pop) or [boar-midi](https://github.com/jimd1989/boar-midi) can simultaneously send score data into the `synth` FIFO instead.

+And since everything is just FIFOs and pipes, there's nothing stopping `synth` from listening to `nc` and having a friend duet with you from his/her own machine.
+The entire Unix ecosystem is now your DAW.

+## And that's not all

 Make sure to read `man boar` too.
 There are even more features, such as touch sensitivity, fixed-rate operators, and reverse waves that are documented there.